crankbait fishing technique

 5. Adjust Color Based on Conditions

-In clear water and sunny conditions, go natural (shad, crawfish, or perch patterns).
-In stained or muddy water, opt for chartreuse, fire tiger, or bright red to help bass locate the bait through vibration and contrast.
+The color of your crankbait plays a significant role in attracting bass.
+In clear water, natural colors like shad, crawfish, or perch patterns work best.
+For stained or muddy water, bright colors like chartreuse, fire tiger, or red help bass locate the bait through contrast and vibration.

 Conclusion